Duccioo/Gaussian-Mixture-Neural-Network/project_continuation_iter.md

 ## What's New

-1. More model comparisons: between GMM, Parzen Window (and Kn-NN?)
+1. More model comparisons: between GMM, Parzen Window, Kn-NN

    - yep.
 Comparison w.r.t. kn-NN would be a plus.
 You can stick with standard PW and kn-NN (that is, h1 = 1 and k1 = 1, respectively).